openvinotoolkit/vpux_plugin/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_withCmakePresets_on_windows.md

 5. (Optional) Instruction notes about TBB:

     <details>
-    <summary>5.1 Default tbb location</summary>
+    <summary>5.1 Default build mode</summary>

-    The [build instructions](../../../CMakePresets.json#L324) uses the `"ENABLE_SYSTEM_TBB": false` option, which means that the TBB library downloaded by [OpenVINO Project] will be used.
-The download path for this TBB library is `%OPENVINO_HOME%\temp\tbb`.
-Within the downloaded TBB folder, `%OPENVINO_HOME%\temp\tbb\bin\tbb12.dll` and `%OPENVINO_HOME%\temp\tbb\bin\tbbmalloc.dll` are required for the Release version.
+    Nowadays the Driver Compiler is building without TBB using `-D THREADING=SEQ`.
+More info about SEQ mode, please refer to this [file](https://github.com/openvinotoolkit/openvino/blob/0ebff040fd22daa37612a82fdf930ffce4ebb099/docs/dev/cmake_options_for_custom_compilation.md#options-affecting-binary-size).

     </details>

     <details>
     <summary>5.2 Use different TBB version</summary>

-    If you wish to build with system TBB, you need install TBB in your local system first and then use `"ENABLE_SYSTEM_TBB": true` option to instead of `"ENABLE_SYSTEM_TBB": false` option in [here](../../../CMakePresets.json#L324).

-    If you wish to build with a specific version of TBB, you can download it from [oneTBB Project] and unzip its release package.
+    If you wish to build with a specific version of TBB, you can download it from [oneTBB Project] and unzip its [release package](https://github.com/oneapi-src/oneTBB/releases).
 Then, add the following new lines after line 342 in [CMakePresets.json](../../../CMakePresets.json#L342) file.

     ```sh
         "TBBROOT": {